Rotations

 Clinical Research

-Residents may choose to spend their elective month involved in one of the department's ongoing clinical research projects.
+Residents may choose to spend their elective time involved in one of the department's ongoing clinical research projects.
 Current departmental research involves issues concerning bacteremia caused by dental procedures and the relationship with distant site infections, the use of toluidine blue in the early diagnosis of recurrent oral malignancies, and the management of patients with coagulopathies, to name a few.
 Residents may choose to develop an original research project.
 During this time, they work closely with one or more faculty members and learn the principles of study design, develop research skills, review current medical/dental literature, and pursue formal presentation and/or publication of their work.

 Emergency Dental Care